Femke Broeders-Bol: 2023: World indoor 400 m record and double world champion

-On 19 August, during the 4 × 400 m mixed relay at the 2023 World Athletics Championships in Budapest, Bol fell within metres of the finish line, while vying with Alexis Holmes of the USA for first place.
+Bol competed in three events at the 2023 World Athletics Championships in Budapest, Hungary.
+On 19 August, during the 4 × 400 m mixed relay, Bol fell within metres of the finish line, while vying with Alexis Holmes of the USA for first place.
 Landing face first, Bol lost the relay baton over the finish line, making it impossible for the Netherlands team to legitimately finish the race and resulting in a DNF.
 On 24 August, she gained her first world title when she won the final of the 400 m hurdles in 51.70 s.
+Mike Rowbottom of World Athletics called Bol's performance in the mixed relay and hurdles "the fall and rise of Femke Bol".
 She then continued her success on 27 August with her anchor leg in the women's 4 × 400 metres relay, passing Nicole Yeargin of Great Britain and Stacey-Ann Williams of Jamaica shortly before the finish line, earning her a second gold medal at these World Championships, together with team members Eveline Saalberg, Lieke Klaver, Cathelijn Peeters, and Lisanne de Witte (heat only).

 After the World Championships, Bol won her 400 metres hurdles races at the Galà dei Castelli in Bellinzona, Memorial Van Damme in Brussels, and Prefontaine Classic in Eugene, setting meeting records on all three occasions and becoming the 2023 Diamond League champion in 51.98 s, her third time under 52 seconds of the season, on 17 September.
 In 2023, Bol won all of her twenty individual 400 m flat and hurdles races and became European Athlete of the Year for a second time.